-Called Tucson’s esteemed TV host, Bill Buckmaster has interviewed more than five thousand newsmakers earning the reputation as Tucson’s most trusted voice for news and information.
-Beginning his career in 1969, he edited three monthly trade magazines based in Phoenix and went on to serve there as a broadcast editor for the Associated Press.
+Bill Buckmaster has interviewed more than five thousand newsmakers and has earned the reputation as Tucson’s most trusted voice for news and information.
+Beginning his career in 1969, he edited three monthly trade magazines based in Phoenix and went on to serve as a broadcast editor for the Associated Press.
 Buckmaster moved on to news director spots in Sierra Vista, Arizona, Visalia, California, and Las Vegas, Nevada.

-In 2010, Bill formed Bill Buckmaster Communications, L.L.C., which produces Buckmaster.
+In 2010, Bill formed Bill Buckmaster Communications, L.L.C., which produces the Buckmaster Show.

 Bill is a graduate of the University of Arizona and earned his Master of Education degree from the University of Nevada, Las Vegas.
 Bill is also a proud veteran of the United States Army.